 - For one cup of dry teff grain, use two cups of water or broth.

 - This grain requires a very short cooking time.
-Set your pot to manual on high pressure for 2-3 minutes.
+Set your Instant Pot to Manual on HIGH pressure for 2-3 minutes.
 Follow up with a quick-release.

 Pseudo-cereal whole grains

-This tiny but mighty bunch is where you’ll find the sneaky super foods hanging out.
+This tiny but mighty bunch is where you’ll find the sneaky superfood grains hanging out.
 These are amongst the most unique grains out there, and yes – they can be eaten as a hot cereal much like oatmeal.
 Oh, and some are even seeds.
 Yeah, it can be confusing, but we’ll get to that.

 Quinoa is actually a seed.
 This nutty-tasting food comes in both white and red varieties.
 It’s a complete plant protein meaning it contains all essential amino acids, so it’s a really lovely way to boost energy on a vegetarian and vegan diet – or for anyone!